acolytec3/ring-alarm-HA-plugin/README.md

 * Alarm panel reflects current alarm mode (based on updates received from Ring API)
 * Set alarm mode directly from alarm sensor
 * Creates a connectivity sensor that monitors connection to Ring API.
 Shows unavailable if no connectivity with API in last 15 seconds
+* Listens for an MQTT topic "home/alarm/check" which will resync all of the alarm device statuses

 ### Without auto-discovery (discovery flag set to false):
 * Same features as above except no autodiscovery